awwright/uri-template-router/README.md

 URI Template Router returns a single, best matching template and the values that the expressions matched.

+If one template is a strict subset of another, the router tries to return the route with the smaller matching set first.
+In the event two patterns are disjoint, superset/subsets are computed left-to-right.

 The processor evaluates the URI left to right, preferring to match templates in the following order:

 0. Matching a literal character